adampielak/Deploy2019/06_Docker/README.md

 It functions as a type of documentation between the person who builds the image and the person who runs the container, about which ports are intended to be published.
-To actually publish the port when running the container, use the -p flag on docker run to publish and map one or more ports, or the -P flag to publish all exposed ports and map them to high-order ports.
+To actually publish the port when running the container, use the -p flag on docker run to publish and map one or more ports, or the -P flag to publish all exposed ports and map them to high-order ports.<br/>
 See: https://docs.docker.com/engine/examples/running_ssh_service/ .

 ## Troubleshooting <a name="tshoot"></a> ([Up](#top))
 Masked docker service:<br/>
-a. unmask
+Unmask
 ```bash
 systemctl unmask docker.service
 systemctl unmask docker.socket